logoPostPlanify

 Ever feel like you’ve cracked the code with a Reel, only for it to stall at 200 views?
 Meanwhile, a seemingly random video goes viral.
-This isn't luck; it's the Instagram Reels algorithm at work.
-But it's not some mysterious overlord deciding your fate.
+This isn’t luck — it’s the Instagram Reels algorithm at work.

 How the Reels Algorithm Actually Works